Perhaps you’ve been saddened by reports coming out of the Horn of Africa.

 The eastern part of Africa is going through the worst drought the area has faced in decades.
 In Somalia, this difficult situation is made worse by political unrest, so that people are leaving the country for safety as well as to seek food and work.
 Kenya, Ethiopia, and other neighboring countries face their own problems with the drought and are now also dealing with refugees from Somalia streaming in.

 There are many thoughts about what could have, might have, and should have been done to prevent this situation.
-PBS Newshour offers a balanced story on this.
+PBS Newshour offers a perspective on this.

 Whatever you may decide about causes and solutions, at this time, people need food to live.
 What if there were a way for you help provide for that need, learn something in the process, and it would not cost you anything?